 That is the reality and the consistency required to make it successful.

-Blogs are one of the harder business plans to bring to fruition because of the amount of creativity and time that they require to create.
+Blogs are one of the harder business plans to bring to fruition because of the amount of creativity and time that they require to create; they are simple to set up but difficult to execute correctly.

-Consistently working on your project takes discipline and requires that you get into the habit of working at it on a regular basis.
+Consistently working on your project takes discipline and requires that you get into the habit of working at it regularly.